facebook••facebook••youtube••contact••index••home

 Sound Comparisons

-Below are audio samples of the SM57 and other mics I've used for voiceovers.
-I spoke from 8 to 10 cm away.
+If you're interested in how the SM57 compares to other mics, below are audio samples of most of the mics I've used for voiceovers.
+For the samples, I spoke from 8 to 10 cm away.
 Microphones were mounted on a boom clamped to a computer desk in a partially treated room.
 I recorded into TwistedWave at 48 kHz and 24-bits.
 Gain was staged at -12 dB.
 No processing or normalization was used.
 Mics were fitted with a foam pop filter unless otherwise noted.

 Shure SM57